Makcientista/Makcientista/README.md

 <p align="left" >
 I am <b> Makiesse António Kiassungua</b>.
 From New York / USA<br/>
  A dedicated and results-driven IT professional with a strong background in data engineering, cloud computing, and business innovation.
 With expertise in data architecture, ETL processes, and big data technologies.
-Actually I have been improving my knowledge as <b>Data Engineer Toold, MultiCloud (AWS, Azure, GCP)  and Python </b>. <br>
 </p>
 <div align="center">
   <a href="https://github.com/Makcientista">